julian776/rcgo/README.md

 Read about RPC [here](https://www.rabbitmq.com/tutorials/tutorial-six-go.html)

 To create a query in Reactive Commons, use the app name followed by a custom identifier.
 For instance, in a payments application, a query handler could be named `payments.contacts.getUser`.

+# Test

+`go test -v --cover $(go list ./... | grep -v /examples/)`

+# How to Contribute

+Make a pull request...

+# License

+Distributed under MIT License, please see license file within the code for more details.